amicuchu/NintendoClientsWiki/Reliable-Protocol.md

 [[PIA Protocols]] > Reliable Protocol
 ---

 This protocol may be used by games to send data packets to other consoles.
+The reliable protocol ensures that all packets arrive in the correct order by using sequence ids and acknowledgement.

 The payload contains the following data: